 “It is time now for me to make you Real,” said the Fairy.

 With one touch of the Fairy’s arm, Velveteen Rabbit felt different.
 Tickly.
 All of a sudden, each one of its two legs sewn together tight, could move!
 A fly landed on Velveteen Rabbit’s head and it was itchy.
-Quick as a wink, that foot was up at the Velveteen Rabbit’s head to scratch it.
+As quick as a wink, that foot was up at the Velveteen Rabbit’s head to scratch it.

 With one touch of the Fairy's arm, Velveteen Rabbit felt different.

-What he didn't know was that it was his own Bunny, come back to see the boy.
+What he didn't know was that it was his very own Bunny, come back to see the boy.
 For he was the reason the Velveteen Rabbit had become Real.